SuperrSonic/snes-vc-booster/README.md

 --no-header-check-simple = Only remove ROM header checks, less compatible but allows saving SRAM.

+--no-playrec = Remove writes to the message board that occur every minute, exit will still update the playlog.

 /help = Displays all of this info.